 For over twenty years I have been offering psychotherapy, So(U)L coaching and spiritual direction, supervision and mentoring to individuals, couples, groups and organizations.
 More recently I’ve also had the pleasure of serving as an in-house mentor and consultant to The Dinner Party.

 I’ve served on the faculty in a variety of educational institutions, most recently as a Professor of Jewish Spirituality at the Graduate Theological Foundation.
-I am also an adjunct faculty member in the Interfaith Spiritual Direction Training Program at the Chaplaincy Institute in Berkeley.
-My previous teaching positions have included Sofia University (formerly the Institute for Transpersonal Psychology), Starr King School for the Ministry, the University of California-San Francisco in the Department of OB/GYN and Reproductive Sciences, San Francisco State University’s Department of Social Work, and the Morei Derekh Jewish spiritual direction training program.
+My previous teaching positions have included Sofia University (formerly the Institute for Transpersonal Psychology), Starr King School for the Ministry, the Interfaith Spiritual Direction Training Program at the Chaplaincy Institute in Berkeley. the University of California-San Francisco in the Department of OB/GYN and Reproductive Sciences, San Francisco State University’s Department of Social Work, and the Morei Derekh Jewish spiritual direction training program.

 It takes courage for someone to allow their vulnerability to be witnessed.
 That is where we find our strength, and in those moments there is a felt sense of hope, grace and transformation.